bufferapp/buffer-static-upload/README.md

 ```
 $ buffer-static-upload -h
-Usage of buffer-static-upload:
+Usage of ./buffer-static-upload:
   -bucket string
     	the s3 bucket to upload to (default "static.buffer.com")
   -dir string
     	required, the directory to upload files to in the bucket
   -dry-run
     	print the output only, skip file uploads and manifest creation
   -files string
     	the path to the files you'd like to upload, ex. "public/**/.*js,public/style.css"
   -format string
     	format of the output [json,csv] (default "json")
   -o string
     	the filename for the versions manifest (default "staticAssets.json")
+  -skip-versioning
+    	skip versioning uploaded files
   -v	print the current buffer-static-upload version
 ```